liamw1/oxibooru/doc/API.md

 - **Description**

-    Retrieves information about an existing tag category.
+    Sets given tag category as default.
+All new tags created manually or automatically will have this category.

 ## Deleting tag category
 - **Request**